 Turn bandana right side out and press well.
 Draw a straight line with chalk from one side to the other, starting right where the opening is.
 This will create your casing to hold the collar.

 Sew along chalk line and then topstitch sides of bandana.
+The top stitch will give it a nice finished look and also prevent crumpling when you wash the bandana.
 Clip threads.

 To wear, unbuckle the dog collar and slide it through the casing.